 - eighteen additional credits of which 12 credits must be at 3000 or 4000 level.

 A list of pre-approved environmental studies courses follows.
 Other relevant courses may be selected and submitted from the available courses.
 Students can discuss the applicability of other courses with the Centre for Refugee Studies Education Coordinator.

 Other requirements:To be awarded the certificate, students must:

-- maintain a cumulative grade point average of 5.0 (C+) or higher in the certificate required courses
+- Students must also achieve a cumulative GPA of 5.0 or higher in the courses taken for the Certificate.

-- must complete 15 hours of volunteer participation in the Student Caucus and/or other CRS activities.
+- Students are required to complete 15 hours volunteer participation in the Student Caucus and/or other CRS activities.
 Please see list of activities for suggestions.

 How to apply

 Students should apply to enter the certificate program at the beginning of their third year.
 Students admitted to the certificate program must submit a completed checklist for the General Certificate in Refugee Migration Studies to the education coordinator at the Centre for Refugee Studies (CRS), to ensure that all certificate requirements have been considered.
 Further information is available from the education coordinator, Centre for Refugee Studies, or the coordinator’s academically accredited designate.